Flying-Foxes

 Tips for living near Flying-Foxes

 A flying-fox "camp" is a patch of trees that flying-foxes are found in during the day.
-Living near these camps can sometimes cause noise, smell and odour issues, but there are ways to minimise the disturbance camps can cause.
+Living near these camps can sometimes cause noise, smell and odour issues, but there are ways to minimize the disturbance camps can cause.
 Camps may be temporary - only used while they are close to a food source - or they may be occupied long term.

 When disturbed or frightened, flying-foxes will become more vocal.
 To avoid increasing noise levels from a camp is is best they are admired from a distance.